 1996 Police reported 156 deaths from 800 “violent incidents.”

-2013 Prime Minister Manmohan Singh pronounced the ongoing conflict with the Naxalites to be the “greatest internal security threat that India faces.”
-The insurgency has severely damaged economic structures in Central and Eastern India.
-In June Singh called for a two prong strategy to dismantle the Maoist network, combining sustained and proactive military operations with efforts to build governance and development in areas with strong Maoist support.
-These government efforts led to attacks against political officials.
-In May, the convoy of Congressman Mahendra Karma, founder of the Salwa Judum movement, was attacked by hundreds of Maoists and 24 people were killed, including Karma.
-The insurgents also claimed that they would incite violence during the 2013 Chhattisgarh elections.
-Extra security measures were added before the elections and security forces recovered 52 Improvised Explosive Devices and 400 wooden spikes.
-The election was relatively peaceful, although it was suspected that the Maoists influenced the vote.
+2013 Prime Minister Manmohan Singh repeatedly called the ongoing conflict with the Naxalites the “greatest internal security threat that India faces.”
+The insurgency severely damaged economic structures in Central and Eastern India.
+In June Singh called for a two-pronged strategy to dismantle the Maoist network, combining sustained and proactive military operations with efforts to build governance and development in areas with strong Maoist support.
+The Maoists responded with attacks against political officials.
+In May, the convoy of Congressman Mahendra Karma, founder of the Salwa Judum movement, was attacked by hundreds of Maoists; 24, including Karma, were killed.
+The insurgents threatened to incite violence during the Chhattisgarh election.
+Extra pre-election security measures were implemented; security forces recovered 52 Improvised Explosive Devices and 400 wooden spikes.
+The election was relatively peaceful, although it was suspected that the Maoists had influenced the vote.

-2012 Strong criticisms were levelled at the government’s approach to counterinsurgency operations.
-Weak intelligence frequently undermined the operations of Special Forces units.
+2012 Strong criticisms were leveled at the government’s approach to counterinsurgency operations.
+Weak intelligence frequently undermined Special Forces operations.

-Maoist violence and operations declined following the loss of several senior leaders.
-The losses may have resulted from an overly ambitious plan to operate in urban areas.
+Maoist activity declined after several senior leaders were lost, possibly due to an overly ambitious plan to operate in urban areas.
 Insurgents subsequently retreated to areas of traditional strength, the ‘Red Corridor’ states.
-There was evidence that the number of Maoist insurgents increased from 7,200 in 2011 to approximately 8,600 this year.
-By July 2012, following the 2011 Supreme Court decision ruling the Salwa Judum unconstitutional, most of the approximately 50,000 tribal persons displaced by the Salwa Judum had returned to their villages.
+Evidence indicates that the number of Maoist insurgents increased from 7,200 in 2011 to approximately 8,600.
+By July, in response to the 2011 Supreme Court ruling that the Salwa Judum was unconstitutional, most of the approximately 50,000 villagers displaced by the Salwa Judum had returned home.

-According to the 2012 UN report on children and armed conflict, Maoist insurgents have recruited and indoctrinated children, as well as formed children’s squads.
-In June 2012 there was one report of children being used as human shields.
+According to the 2012 UN report on children and armed conflict, Maoist insurgents recruited and indoctrinated children, and formed children’s squads.
+In June there was a report of children being used as human shields.
 Three children were killed by the Central Reserve Police Force during a clash with Maoist insurgents.
-The CRPF later admitted that the children may not have been operatives, but human shields used against their will.
+The CRPF later admitted that the children might not have been operatives, but human shields used against their will.

-2011 In July, the Indian Supreme Court ruled the use of Special Police Officers against the Naxalite insurgents unconstitutional.
-The Special Police Officers have been accused of multiple violations of human rights in the past, although all parties in the conflict have been accused of human-rights abuses.
-The tactics employed by peaceful activists have been largely ignored or suppressed, such as the efforts of Dr. Binayak Sen, currently jailed for helping banned militant groups, despite the demands of Amnesty International, a group of Nobel laureates and Human Rights Watch for his release.
+2011 In July, the Indian Supreme Court ruled the use of Special Police Officers against Naxalite insurgents unconstitutional.
+The Special Police Officers had been accused of violations of human rights in the past, as had all parties in the conflict.
+The tactics employed by peaceful activists such as Dr. Binayak Sen were largely ignored or suppressed.
+Sen was in jail for helping banned militant groups, despite demands by Amnesty International, a group of Nobel laureates and Human Rights Watch for his release.

-2010 In June, the Naxalites offered to negotiate a ceasefire agreement with the government.
-Citing the short-lived ceasefire of 2004, the government declined the offer, accusing the insurgents of insincerity.
-To protest the killings and arrests of a number of their leaders, the Naxalites called for a boycott of the November state legislative elections.
-Despite the call, there was a 50-per-cent turnout in the districts of Aurangabad and Gaya.
+2010 In June, the Naxalites offered to negotiate a ceasefire agreement, but the government declined, citing the short-lived ceasefire of 2004.
+In response to the killings and arrests of some of their leaders, the Naxalites called for a boycott of November state legislative elections.
+There was still a 50-per-cent turnout in the districts of Aurangabad and Gaya.

 2009 India’s Congress party won May general elections amid violence involving Maoist rebels.
 On June 22, the new government declared the Maoist Communist Party of India a terrorist group.
 This move gave Indian police the power to detain members of the party even if they were not involved in insurgent activity.
-In December 2009, Maoists urged a boycott of Jharkhand’s state elections.
-The government boasted that the 58-per-cent voter turnout was a rebuke of the Maoists.
+In December 2009, Maoists urged a boycott of Jharkhand state elections.
+The government saw the 58-per-cent voter turnout as a rebuke of the Maoists.

-2008 Elections held in Chhattisgarh state late in the year saw the Bharatiya Janata Party (BJP) and Chief Minister Raman Singh re-elected.
-According to reports, the government’s strong response to Naxalism was one reason for the victory.
-A major election issue was Sulwa Judum movement, which Indian and Chhattisgarh state authorities maintained was a “voluntary and peaceful initiative by local people against Naxalites.”
-Rights groups, including Human Rights Watch, cited evidence of human-rights abuses by the group.
-In response to these findings, in April 2008, the Supreme Court of India ordered the National Human Rights Commission to investigate complaints of Sulwa Judum abuses.
+2008 In Chhattisgarh state elections the Bharatiya Janata Party and Chief Minister Raman Singh were reelected.
+The government’s strong response to Naxalism was reportedly a reason for the victory.
+The Sulwa Judum movement, which Indian and Chhattisgarh state authorities maintained was a “voluntary and peaceful initiative by local people against Naxalites,” was a major issue in the campaign.
+Human rights groups, including Human Rights Watch, cited evidence of human rights abuses by Sulwa Judum.
+In April, the Supreme Court of India ordered the National Human Rights Commission to investigate.

 2006 Prime Minister Manmohan Singh declared the Naxalites, “The single biggest internal security challenge ever faced by our country.”
-The government began supporting vigilantes with arms and training to fight the rebels.
-The state of Chhattisgarh saw the appearance of the Salwa Judum, a government-backed group that recruits villagers to fight the rebels.
+The government began arming and training vigilantes to fight the rebels.
+Salwa Judum, a government-backed group that recruited villagers to fight the rebels, appeared in the state of Chhattisgarh.
 The government of Andhra Pradesh extended its ban on the Maoists to August 2007.
-The Maoist leadership was substantially weakened this year with the arrest of one major party leader and the death of two others.
+The Maoist leadership was substantially weakened by the arrest of one major party leader and the deaths of two others.

 2003 The peace process initiated in 2002 proved to be short-lived as relations between the Naxalites and the state government of Andhra Pradesh worsened.
 In October an assassination attempt was made on the Chief Minister of Andhra Pradesh, Nara Chandrababu Naidu.
-Naidu subsequently announced his intention of “crushing” the Naxalites if he were re-elected in state elections in early 2004.
+Naidu announced his intention of “crushing” the Naxalites if he were reelected in 2004 state elections.
 The rebels further disrupted the political process by hindering the movement of election officials in remote areas.
-Meanwhile, the government of the state of Bihar indicated a willingness to hold talks with the People’s War Group, an invitation welcomed by the group.
+Meanwhile, the state government of Bihar indicated a willingness to hold talks with the People’s War Group, which welcomed the invitation.

-2002 In May, the People’s War Group agreed to a month-long ceasefire to facilitate a peace process launched in early June.
-However, in July, the Andhra Pradesh state cabinet extended a ten-year ban on the PWG for another year, a move that seriously jeopardized the progress of the peace talks.
+2002 In May, the People’s War Group agreed to a month-long ceasefire to facilitate a peace process, which was launched in early June.
+However, in July, the Andhra Pradesh state cabinet extended a 10-year ban on the PWG for another year, a move that seriously jeopardized peace talks.

 2001 In response to an upsurge in violence, in July the government of Andhra Pradesh said it was willing to hold talks with the outlawed Maoist People’s War Group.
-The government also stated that issues surrounding the violence needed to be addressed, such as rural poverty and unemployment.
+The government stated that problems connected to the violence, such as rural poverty and unemployment, must be addressed.

 Described by Indian Prime Minister Manmohan Singh as his country’s greatest internal security challenge, India’s Maoist rebellion has grown from a local, left-wing uprising to an insurgency movement spanning 20 of the country’s 28 states.

-Indian Maoism can be traced to a violent uprising in 1967 which began in the West Bengal village of Naxalbari.
-Though eventually quelled, the revolt became the impetus for an insurgency that effectively controls vast swathes of land in Central and Eastern India, the so-called Red Corridor.
+Indian Maoism can be traced to a violent uprising in 1967, which began in the West Bengal village of Naxalbar; hence the name Naxalites.
+Although eventually quelled, the revolt spawned an insurgency that effectively controls vast swaths of land in Central and Eastern India, the so-called Red Corridor.
 The Corridor runs through Jharkand, West Bengal, Orissa, Bihar, Chhattisgarh and Andra Pradesh and reaches into Uttar Pradesh and Karnataka.
-India’s Maoists refer to themselves as Naxalites.

 Led by Koteshuar Rao (also known as Kishenji), who was killed in November 2011 in a firefight with Indian security forces, the Naxalites advocate peasant revolt against oppressive landlords and an indifferent government.
 They claim to represent the rights and interests, including concerns over land ownership and distribution of resources, of the rural poor and indigenous tribes-people.
-The Naxalite manifesto has appeal in some of India’s poorest states.
-But with minimal to no police presence in the Red Corridor, the rural population may have little choice but to support the group.
+The Naxalite manifesto has support in some of India’s poorest states.
+But with little or no police presence in the Red Corridor, the rural population may have little choice.

 In 2005, the state government of Chhattisgarh armed a civilian militia group called the Salwa Judum, which proceeded to attack and kill suspected Naxalite sympathizers.
 In 2008, reports of abuses grew to the extent that the Supreme Court of India ordered the National Human Rights Commission to investigate Salwa Judum activities.
-Meanwhile, civilians continued to be intimidated into choosing sides, resulting in widespread fear and insecurity.
+Meanwhile, civilians continued to be intimidated by both sides, causing widespread fear and insecurity.

-In 2010, the Naxalites were cited in a study as the worst human-rights offender in India.
-The Indian national and state governments have also been accused of human-rights abuses, including torture and indiscriminate killing.
+In 2010, the Naxalites were cited in a study as the worst abuser of human rights in India.
+National and state governments have also been accused of human rights abuses, including torture and indiscriminate killing.

 Government officials are divided in their response to the insurgency.
 Those who see the Naxalites as merely insurgents tend to advocate a strict military response.
 Those who acknowledge the economic claims of the Naxalite manifesto argue that the Naxalites feed on the grievances of impoverished tribal inhabitants and that the movement will only fade when the affected regions experience tangible development.

 Naxalite activity is hampering economic growth in the Red Corridor.
-As long as rebels continue to destroy infrastructure and attacking facilities, the mineral-rich forests of Eastern India will remain closed to business.
+As long as rebels continue to destroy infrastructure and attack facilities, the mineral-rich forests of Eastern India will remain closed to business.

 map: CIA Factbook